21 ways to get free food

 Using paper coupons at the supermarket may seem a bit outdated.
 But this little trick still works.

 All you need to do is find a shop stocking the product and present your coupon at the checkout.
-But make sure you've looked at the T&Cs to check if any chains aren't participating.
+Check the T&Cs in case any chains aren't participating.

 We've used coupons to get all kinds of free food in the past.
 These have included things like free ice cream, ready meals and dog treats.
 Granted, the last one isn't free food for you, but we're sure your dog will appreciate it.